Oh, ham and bean soup! What’s not to love about a bowl of this wholesome and comforting meal?

 Tip 6: Pick Something Fresh

 Serve your soup with something a little different, such as a salad or side dish.
-There’s nothing wrong with a regular old potato or green beans, but try to select something a little more interesting and unique.
+There’s nothing wrong with a regular old potato or green beans (see also these canned green beans recipes), but try to select something a little more interesting and unique.
 It’ll make it more fun for the guests and add some zing to the soup.

 What to Serve with Ham and Bean Soup – 25 Easy Sides